 On this dayAug 19, 1916

 White Mobs Lynch Multiple Black People Just Months Before the United States Enters WWI

 On August 19, 1916, five Black individuals—Andrew McHenry, Bert Dennis, John Haskins, Mary Dennis and Stella Young—were lynched by a mob of white people in Alachua County, Florida, while a Black man named James Dennis was also killed nearby by a “sheriff’s posse.”
-On the same day, almost 1,000 miles away, in Navarro County, Texas, a mob of 200 white people lynched Edward Lang, a 21 year old Black man.
+On the same day, almost 1,000 miles away, in Navarro County, Texas, a mob of 200 white people lynched Edward Lang, a 21-year-old Black man.
 These incidents of racial terror violence occurred just months before the U.S. entered World War I to fight on behalf of the principles of democracy and freedom.

-On August 18 in Jonesville, Florida, a Black man by the name of Boisey Long was accused of murdering the local constable.
-When Mr. Long went missing, word spread that four Black men -- Andrew McHenry, Bert Dennis, James Dennis, and John Haskins -- and two Black women -- Mary Dennis and Stella Young had allegedly aided Mr. Long in an escape.
-On Saturday, August 19, 1916, a mob of white people captured Andrew McHenry, Bert Dennis, John Haskins, Mary Dennis and Stella Young, and lynched them.
+On August 18, in Jonesville, Florida, a Black man by the name of Boisey Long was accused of murdering the local constable.
+When Mr. Long went missing, word spread that four Black men—Andrew McHenry, Bert Dennis, James Dennis, and John Haskins—and two Black women—Mary Dennis and Stella Young—had allegedly aided Mr. Long in an escape.
+On Saturday, August 19, a mob of white people captured Andrew McHenry, Bert Dennis, John Haskins, Mary Dennis, and Stella Young, and lynched them.
 According to reports, on the same day James Dennis was captured and killed by a “sheriff’s posse.”

 As was the case here, and typical of the era, white people sought to maintain white supremacy and dominance by instilling fear in the entire Black community through brutal violence that was often unpredictable and arbitrary.
 With no reported evidence connecting these men and women to the alleged crime, the white mob’s focus clearly expanded beyond a specific person accused of an offense and instead targeted members of the wider Black community, instilling community-wide fear.